Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Critical sets, stable manifolds, and unstable manifolds

-It is useful to recall some definitions and terminology and results from dynamical systems that is relevant to our setting of Morse theory on singular spaces.
+It is useful to recall some definitions and terminology and results from dynamical systems that is relevant to our approach to Morse theory on analytic spaces.
 We rely on the discussions in Wilkin \cite[Section 1]{Wilkin_2019arxiv} and Palis and de Melo \cite[Section 2.6]{Palis_deMelo_geometric_theory_dynamical_systems}.

 Let $(M,g)$ be a real analytic Riemannian manifold with the metric topology and $X \subset M$ be a closed real analytic subspace.
 Given an analytic function $f: M \to \RR$, the gradient vector field $\grad f$ is well-defined on $M$.
-Suppose that for each point $x \in X$ there exists an open interval $(-\eps,\eps)$ (depending on $x$) such that the flow $\varphi(t,x)$ of $\grad f$ with initial condition $x$ exists,
+Suppose that for each point $x \in X$ there exists an open interval $(-\eps,\eps)$ (depending on $x$) such that the flow $\varphi(t,x)$ of $\grad_g f$ with initial condition $x$ exists,

 depends continuously on the initial condition $x$, and $\varphi(t,x) \in X$ for all $t\in(-\eps,\eps)$.
 (These conditions are satisfied when the flow is generated by a group action which preserves the subspace $X$ and moment map flows form an important class of such examples.)